zapier/zapier-platform/packages/cli/README-source.md

 ### Requirements

-All Zapier CLI apps are run using Node.js `LAMBDA_VERSION`.
+All Zapier CLI integrations are run using Node.js `LAMBDA_VERSION`.

 You can develop using any version of Node you'd like, but your eventual code must be compatible with `LAMBDA_VERSION`.
 If you're using features not yet available in `LAMBDA_VERSION`, you can transpile your code to a compatible format with [Babel](https://babeljs.io/) (or similar).